Viniyoga Clinical Applications Program

 TYPICAL TRAINING SCHEDULE

-Program sessions 1, 2 and 3 begin with an evening orientation followed by five training days, a day off and then five more training days.
+Program sessions begin with an online weekend orientation followed by a week in person as long as travel conditions are safe for all.
 Each training day is full and includes 8 – 10 hours of lectures, practice, and small group experiences.
-A typical day begins with an early morning practice followed by breakfast, a three-hour morning session, a lunch break and a three-hour afternoon session and a 1- 2 hour early evening session.
-Program session 4 will begin with an evening orientation followed by eight training days.
+A typical day begins with an early morning practice followed by breakfast, a three-hour morning session, a lunch break and a three-hour afternoon session and some early evening sessions.

 THE CHOICE OF A RETREAT SETTING